Cholesterol no longer a health concern coming out from the Dietary Guidelines Advisory Committee.

 Walter Willett, chair of the nutrition department at the Harvard School of Public Health, also called the turnaround on cholesterol a “reasonable move.”

 “There’s been a shift of thinking,” he said.
-Go here to read the balance of the article.

 Dr. Thomas Lodi combines the best alternative therapies with the best conventional ones.
 Here he talks about his methods and shares health information that is essential reading – whether you have a cancer diagnosis or want to learn more.